wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

 >**Note**: If an app has a dashboard page and an embedded script extension, site owners will automatically be directed to the app's dashboard page after installing the app.

+This API call is also used to specify the value of any dynamic parameters.
+For more information about using dynamic parameters see [step 6](#step-6---using-dynamic-parameters-in-your-html-code-optional).

 To use the `fetch` method in your app's dashboard page:

 1. Navigate to your `page.tsx` file in `src/dashboard/pages`.